ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

 # Target hotspots / Spread the Word / Call to action
+- I want them to target hotspots with their team
+- I want them to take care of themselves and feel happier
+- I want them to change the people that cause problems in their lives
+- What are hotspots?
+Pick your favorites - concentrated spiritual activity
+- how to choose a second location: focus on YOU.
+Remeber those top 5 people we were talking about?
+Those might be hotspots.
+Help them by reaping the ghosts and elimiating the dark cloud.

+An important thing to note is that this book was written in a very specific order, meant to wake you up and support you as quickly as possible.
+Once you've gone through it the first time, and gotten this far, you have no need to follow these steps in order.
+You can reference the Appendix: Exercizes to choose when you use any technique.

+Most of you don't want to fight a war, you barely want to get out of bed everyday.
 We want you to be safe, happy and comfortable but we also need your help.
 Focus on yourself first, where you live, where you work, your favorite places to go.
 Reap the rewards of our practices and build a team.
-But then, target hotspots, stop the trickle.
+But then, target hotspots, stop the trickle, and spread the word.

+So much spiritual literature, media, and human spiritual vessels emphasize that we are all connected.
+Well you know what?
+We fucking hate it.
+We're trying to break these connections.

+You can be more of a messenger than a warrior - different options for roles

+Keep training

+Keep teambuilding

+Owe someone a favor?
+Does someone owe you a favor?

 Join your teammates as they clear their home, their work and their family & freinds.
+- summerize the table of contents, say the same things in a different way

-- be selfish, focus on you first, such as peace and quiet
+- be selfish, focus on what you want first, such as peace and quiet
 - behavioral health facilities
 - schools
 - office jobs